 She completed her MSW degree in Social Work and Trauma Certification at BYU with a minor in Legal Studies and research in High-Conflict Divorce.
 Previously she worked with Wasatch Mental Health and the Children’s Justice Center in trauma-informed treatment and facilitating children and adult trauma groups.
 Specific training includes: EMDR, Trauma-Focused CBT and Play Therapy.
 Her loves are her family, work, growing things, the outdoors, music, dancing, reading, her hammock, baseball, board games and living outside the box.

 Education Specialist, Parenting

 Andre has been with Family Support & Treatment Center since 2019.
 He graduated from BYU with a degree in Family Studies with an emphasis in Family Life and a minor in Design.
-Andre is part of the U.S. Army Reserve and plans to become a chaplain helping soldiers and their families cope with the difficulties of PTSD.
+He is currently seeking a Master of Divinity (M.Div.) degree at Amridge University.
+Andre is part of the U.S. Army Reserve and plans to become a chaplain helping soldiers and their families cope with the difficulties of mental health illnesses.
 He loves teaching, exploring the mind, and helping people achieve their greatest potential.
 Andre was born in Curitiba, Brazil and has been living in Utah since 2014.
 He loves his family, video games, and watching documentaries.